shimdh/nutcracker_node/README.md

 So you cannot use [node_redis](https://github.com/mranney/node_redis) as it is.
 This module wraps these unavailable commands, and if these commands were called, return warning message and errors.

+Now it was added redis stream for using twemproxy.

 Installation
 ---